Slothkrew/slothkrew.com/xmpp.md

 and safe as possible.

-We did not do any crazy magic to harden the server, we run a pretty much vanilla installation of Debian stable (which is Wheezy as of this writing) without stuff like grsecurity or a super-fancy-epic-hardened kernel.
-We jus try to make sure that software stays up-to-date and access to the machine is properly restricted.
+We did not do any crazy magic to harden the server, we run a pretty much vanilla installation of Debian stable (which is Jessie as of this writing) without stuff like grsecurity or a super-fancy-epic-hardened kernel.
+We just try to make sure that software stays up-to-date and access to the machine is properly restricted.